-Staff voice, lesson observations and book looks all evidence that the CPD offer greatly developed the QFT offered to our pupils which in turn supported the improvement of pupil outcomes as evidenced in our internal data.
+Staff voice, lesson observations, learning walks and book looks all evidence that the CPD offer greatly developed the QFT offered to our pupils which in turn supported the improvement of pupil outcomes as evidenced in our internal data.

 During 2020-2021 we moved to a new standardised testing scheme.
 We began to implement PiXL standardised tests and then used the data to identify gaps in pupil's knowledge and plan to close these.
-In 2022-2023 our aim is to develop this further as detailed in the previous strategy sections.
+In 2022-2023 this was developed further to ensure that we acted swiftly to support the needs of the children and improve their knowledge to enable them to make at least the expected progress.